idelchi/godyl/docs/installation.md

 ## Docker

-You can also run `godyl` using Docker.
+You can test out `godyl` using Docker.
 The following command will run the latest version of `godyl`:

 ```sh
 export GITHUB_TOKEN=<your_github_token>